ILABUTK/Benders_Decomposition_for_MDP/README.md

-# Benders_MDP_Dataset
+# Benders_Decomposition_for_MDP Data Generator

-Dataset for the Benders decomposition-based MDP algorithm
+Dataset generator for the Benders decomposition-based MDP algorithm